surajsalunkhe/SelenideDemo/README.md

 # SelenideDemo
-Selenide Framework to autoamte mobile and Desktop App
+Selenide Framework to automate mobile and Desktop App